Supporting the Fishing Industry and the Port in Leigh-on-Sea and the North Thames

 For other queries please contact: email@example.com

 As community-led local development all FLAGs have a board, to help steer the direction of the FLAG, approval and question projects and decide where the FLAG funding is spent.
 View our FLAG board members here.

-Our next board meetings at Leigh Community Centre are on :
+Our next board meetings at Leigh Community Centre, Room 6 :